oxford-arc/arc-module-list/docs/source/modules.rst

       interpreters or different platforms and run tests in parallel on all of them.

-Before running tests remotely, pytest efficiently “rsyncs” your program source code to the remote place.
+Before running tests remotely, pytest efficiently â€œrsyncsâ€ your program source code to the remote place.
 All test results are reported back and displayed to your local terminal.
 You may specify different Python versions and interpreters.